astronomer/docs/astro/data-lineage-support-and-compatibility.md

 Lineage on Astro is still in active development.
 Keep in mind the following limitations when using lineage functionality:

+- Source code emitted by partially supported operators does not appear in the lineage UI.
 - Airflow operators will emit lineage data about failed task runs only for Deployments on Astro Runtime v5.0+.
 - Data Lineage cannot currently be extracted from datasets whose Airflow connections are stored in a [secrets backend](secrets-backend.md).